xlwings/xlwings/docs/installation.rst

 -------------

 * xlwings requires an **installation of Excel** and therefore only works on **Windows** and **macOS**.
 Note that macOS currently does not support UDFs.
-* xlwings requires at least Python 3.5.
+* xlwings requires at least Python 3.6.

+Last version of xlwings to support

+* Python 3.5: 0.19.5
+* Python 2.7: 0.16.6

 Installation
 ------------